Published September 9, 2022

 Translate the brand's customer experience into the metaverse with a virtual point of sale

-Social commerce — buying products and services directly from social experiences — is becoming a larger percentage of e-commerce and the metaverse market is poised to grow by $60.47 bn according to Berkshire Hathaway.
+Social commerce — buying products and services directly from social experiences — is becoming a larger percentage of e-commerce and the metaverse market is poised to grow.
 This is why many brands have entered the metaverse by creating virtual points of sale.

 For instance, Nikeland - Nike's flagship store in the metaverse - has become a cornerstone of Roblox and attracted 6.7 million people from 224 countries in the first six months after its launch.